Coronavirus shut down the ‘experience economy.’ Can it come back?

 All those new experiences created jobs, and over the same period, employment in the leisure and hospitality industries grew about 30%, reaching a high of nearly 17 million early this year, according to the Bureau of Labor Statistics.

 As the domestic manufacturing industry waned, the businesses involved in bringing large groups of people together became ever more important to employment.
-And it was more than just hot dog vendors and parking lot attendants and security guards.
+And it was more than just hot dog vendors and parking-lot attendants and security guards.
 Whole fields sprang up to support the business of live events, giving rise to a legion of event planners, lighting specialists and startups like Eventbrite, the online ticketing platform.
 There was even a new senior-level job at some corporations: head of experiences.

 Yet it turns out that an economy that depends on gathering is especially vulnerable to disruption by a virus.
-In the last two months, the number of people employed in the leisure and hospitality industries has been roughly halved, accounting for about one-quarter of the staggering job losses.
+In the past two months, the number of people employed in the leisure and hospitality industries has been roughly halved, accounting for about one-quarter of the staggering job losses.

 Movie theaters, sports venues and the vast majority of tourist attractions remain closed, and many may not open for months.
-Gov. Gavin Newsom of California suggested that fans might not be able to attend games in person until there is a vaccine, a breakthrough that isn’t expected until next year at the earliest.
+California Gov. Gavin Newsom suggested that fans might not be able to attend games in person until there is a vaccine, a breakthrough that isn’t expected until next year at the earliest.

 “It’s difficult to imagine a stadium that’s filled until we have immunity and until we have a vaccine,” Newsom said.
 “There are conditions that persist in this state and this nation that make reopening very, very challenging.”